Guide12 Hours Ōamaru

 1 Humber Street, Oamaru

 We’d put money on the fact that you’ve probably never played an intergalactic organ pipe.
 At Steampunk HQ you can do just that as you dive headfirst into the weird, wacky and wonderful world of this niche subculture.
 Once you’re through the door you’ll be instantly transported to a future that remained powered by steam.

-Steampunk HQ isn’t a gallery or a museum but it IS full of art, oddities and exhibitions many of which come to life with the touch of a button.
-Press the keys of the intergalactic organ, for one, and delight as a range of spooky and funny sounds echo form its bellows.
+Steampunk HQ isn’t a gallery or a museum but it IS full of art, oddities, and exhibitions many of which come to life with the touch of a button.
+Press the keys of the intergalactic organ, for one, and delight as a range of spooky and funny sounds echo from its bellows.